Lucas-Schmucas/employee-management.io/README.md

   moment, every employee retrieved from the dat the database has that wacky date format from the import.csv.
 - My EmployeeController is already so Validation will be part of request classes, or maybe I'll make a RequestPreparation class in the future.
+- I didn't make it to the big-file-testing but there will probably be some adjustment in the php.ini because of the upload file size.
+- 2

 # TODOs

+- Missing tests for destroy and index method
 - Validation
-- Serialize missing csv attributes in model (age)
+- Documentation (maybe Swagger?)
 - Packaging
-- Documentation (maybe Swagger?)

 # Done

+- Serialize missing csv attributes in model (age)
 - Format input for database
 - Migrations
+- DELETE /api/employee/{id} (NOT TESTED)
+- GET /api/employee (NOT TESTED)
 - Routes
 - POST /api/employee + Test
-    - GET /api/employee + Test
 - GET /api/employee/{id} + Test
-    - DELETE /api/employee/{id} + Test
 - Resources
+- Collection
 - Models
 - Controller
+- Foreign Key Constraints (delete on cascade)
+- Pagination for index method

 # Improvements for later

 - Date mutation at collection level instead of model level
 - Factories for better testing
 - Authorization with maybe token
-- Foreign Key Constraints (cascade, restrict)
-- The "GET /api/employee" Route should have pagination
-- Check if city and place_name are always the same
 - Improve Header Serialization
 - Batch processing for storing in the database
 - Improve data storage with upsert, logging and row specific user feedback for bad entry data.